Jain (singer)

 Jeanne Louise Galice ([ʒan lwiz ɡalis]; born 7 February 1992), better known by her stage name Jain (/dʒeɪn/), is a French singer-songwriter and musician.

 Jain began her career in 2013 when she met Mr. Flash, who introduced her to musical programming.
 She then published her demo tracks on MySpace, where she was noticed by Dready, who remained her longtime manager.
 Yodelice was interested in her so he invited her to Paris.
 Her debut album, Zanaka, was released on 6 November 2015.
 Her second album, titled Souldier, was released on 24 August 2018.

-Life and career
+Biography

 Early years

+Jain was born on 7 February 1992, in Toulouse, France.
+Her mother is half French and half Malagasy.
+She has Malagasy origins by her grand-father.
+Jain learned to play the guitar at the age of 16, and even though she is left-handed, she learned to play right-handed.

-Jain was born on 7 February 1992 in Toulouse, France.
-The Occitan singer moved around the world due to her father's moves working for a French oil company.
-She left France at age 9 for Dubai, where she spent three years; then lived for four years in Congo-Brazzaville, which she credits for her taste for danceable melodies; and then spent a year in Abu Dhabi, before moving to Paris where she started a pre-art-school foundation course.
+Her family moved around the world due to her father's job with a French oil company.
+She left France at the age of nine for Dubai, where her father worked; then lived for four years in the Republic of Congo, which she credits for her taste for danceable melodies; and then spent a year in Abu Dhabi, before moving to Paris where she started a pre-art-school foundation course.
 These trips influenced her musical style.
 She also learned how to play drums in Pau, Arabic percussion in the Middle East, and musical programming in Congo.

+In 2010, she went to Paris to join a preparatory school for art.

 Career beginnings

-Jain began composing demo tracks in Pointe-Noire, Congo-Brazzaville.
+Jain began composing demo tracks in Pointe-Noire, Republic of Congo.
 There she met Mr. Flash, who introduced her to musical programming.
-She then published her demo tracks on MySpace, where she was noticed by Dready, who became her manager and remains so today.
+She then published her demo tracks on Myspace, where she was noticed by Dready, who became her manager.
 Yodelice also discovered these tracks and invited Jain to meet him in Paris.
 They began to work together, and Yodelice helped to launch her career.
+Her stagename comes from a saying from Jainist philosophy that she takes a liking to which is "Don't be sorry if you lose and don't be proud if you win".

 Jain was a supporting artist for Yodelice's tour.
 They appeared together on the television show Taratata in 2013 and performed a duet cover of "Redemption Song".